afzal-p/Maze-Game-C-SDL2/README.md

-# Maze_Game_SDL2.0

-C-Mont-Maze-Quake by Afzal Patel.
+# C-Mont-Maze-Quake by Afzal Patel.0

 After an earthquake ruined the terrain of Claremont, it is up to the player to find the raft and escape using the arrow keys...